Create the Exasol user

 navigation

-When you have configured the necessary network settings, the next step is to create a dedicated user for the Exasol software on each host.
-This user must have sudo privileges to be able to install and update Exasol.
+When you have configured the necessary network settings, the next step is to create a dedicated user for the Exasol software on each database host.

 Create a user

-The name of the installation user can be set freely within the restrictions of the operating system, but must be identical on all hosts.
-In the following examples, the installation user is called exasol.
+In this step you will create a user that will install and run Exasol on the database hosts.
+The name of the Exasol user can be set freely but must be identical on all hosts.
+In the following examples, the user is called exasol.

-To install Exasol for a non-root user, some additional configuration steps are required.
+• The user must have root privileges to be able to install and update Exasol.
+To install Exasol for a non-root user, additional configuration steps are required.
 For more information, see Rootless Installation.

 1. Create the user exasol with a corresponding home directory in /home/user: